Canceling Your Score on Your Answer Sheet

 - your statement that you wish to cancel your LSAT score

-- the test date and test center name and code number
+- the test center name and code number

 - your signature (unsigned cancellation requests will not be processed)

-Shortly after your written request for score cancellation is processed, LSAC will email you a confirmation.
+If you submit your score cancellation request by email, LSAC will immediately reply to acknowledge receipt of your request.
+Shortly after your request is processed, LSAC will email you a confirmation that your score is cancelled.
 If you do not receive this confirmation within four calendar days after your request was submitted, contact LSAC immediately to verify that your request was processed.
 You can confirm processing of your score cancellation request in the LSAT Status section of your online account.
 You may also call 215.968.1001; allow at least four days for your request to be processed before you call.